Mike used the Dynamic Neural Retraining System to recover from Multiple Chemical Sensitivity and Electric Hypersensitivity Syndrome.

 It was shortly after Mike’s symptoms began to develop that he found the DNRS program through an online search.
-“I feel very grateful, however, that I found DNRS relatively early in the process – I discovered the program over the summer of 2017.
-Of all the strange things I was doing a random Google search and stumbled across the blog of some guy in Arizona who had gone to a DNRS conference and had gotten better – it was the first I had heard of a possible solution to the challenges I had been experiencing and was a tremendous moment of hope in my life!”
+“I feel very grateful, however, that I found DNRS relatively early in the process… I was doing a random Google search and stumbled across the blog of some guy in Arizona who had gotten better with DNRS – it was the first I had heard of a possible solution to the challenges I had been experiencing and was a tremendous moment of hope in my life!”

 As part of that transition I thought it might be useful and interesting to put together a final post to summarize my experience with DNRS.